-Whether you’ve decided to buy a car from a private seller in order to get a good deal, avoid hidden fees or simply because you found the exact vehicle you’ve dreamed of, there’s a number of advantages to purchasing from an individual.
+Whether you’ve decided to buy a car from a private seller in order to get a good deal, avoid hidden fees or simply because you found the exact vehicle you’ve always dreamed of, there are a number of advantages to buying from an individual.

-First, there are no "dealer fees."
-Nearly every dealer will add $500 to $1,000 to the price of the car in "dealer fees," "documentation fees" and other fees that get tacked on to your bill of sale—sometimes at the last minute as you get ready to write a check.
+- There are no dealer fees.
+Nearly every dealer adds $500 to $1,000 to the price of the car in dealer fees, documentation fees and other fees that get tacked on to your bill of sale — sometimes at the last minute as you get ready to write a check.
 Since a private-party seller is not a dealer and has little or no overhead, the private seller can offer a lower price

 In contrast, a professional car salesperson is going to be on the lot all day.
 They're not in a rush, and buyers come in all day long.
 It's much easier for them to turn down a lower offer on a car than it is for a private seller who needs to get back to their life.
 This favors the buyer.